Joel Sartore at the Tennessee Aquarium

 Final Thoughts

 Collectively, have the power to create change just by modeling the best behavior.
 Refuse that straw.
 Be polite, of course.
 But just say no. You might influence someone else to refuse straws too.
-If everyone starts refusing straws, businesses won’t have the need to order as many.
+If everyone starts refusing straws, businesses won’t need to order as many.
 Then the plastic straw manufacturers will have to produce less.
 And then less will end up in landfills, in nature, and in the oceans.
 Carry a reusable stainless steel straw with you.
 Be the change!
 And as always, thanks for reading.

 Forest Gump meme on straws, I couldn't stop giggling at this, so I'm reposting it here.